Multi-District School Choice: Playing on Several Fields

-As in the example in Section~\ref{soph_can_prefer_da-example}, in this situation, $i_2$ would strictly benefit from $L$ using DA rather than BM.
+As in the example in Section~\ref{soph_can_prefer_da-example}, under these conditions, $i_2$ strictly benefits from $L$ using DA rather than BM.

-We want to determine the probability that this set of conditions occurs for a specific $(i_1, i_2, i_3)$.
+We lower bound the probability that this set of conditions occurs for a specific $(i_1, i_2, i_3)$.
 Each of the three sets of conditions is independent.
-The conditions on sophistication types, constraint types, and districts of residence are satisfied with probability at least~$p^3$.
-The conditions on student preferences and school locations are satisfied with probability
+The conditions on sophistication types, constraint types, and residence are satisfied with probability at least~$p^3$.
+The conditions on student preferences and school locations are satisfied with probability at least

-In the expression above, each of the four parenthetical expressions corresponds to one of the four conditions on student preferences and school locations, and represents the condition's probability, conditioned on the previous conditions.
-For sufficiently large $n$, the above expression can be lower bounded by
+In the expression above, each of the four parenthetical expressions corresponds to one of the four conditions on student preferences and school locations, and represents a lower bound on the condition's probability, conditioned on the previous conditions.
+For sufficiently large~$n$, the above expression can be lower bounded by

 Finally, the conditions on school priorities are satisfied with probability $\tfrac{1}{2} \cdot \tfrac{1}{6} = \frac{1}{2^2 \cdot 3}$.